mgunyho/tere/README.md

 navigation.
 However, these kinds of programs are not well suited for exploration, as they require that you visit a folder before you can jump to it.
-They also differ from `tere` in philosophy; `tere` aims to be deterministic, while the results of a fuzzy match or "frecency"-based query vary over time.
+They also differ from `tere` in philosophy; `tere` aims to be deterministic, while the results of a fuzzy match or "frecency"-based query vary depending on your previous queries.

 - [z](https://github.com/rupa/z)
 - [autojump](https://github.com/wting/autojump)